luckyduckcode/brain-cluster-ai/Digital_Cortex_White_Paper.md

 6.  **Convergence:** Cluster A wins.
 7.  **Frontal Lobe:** Executes "Retreat" and writes the event to the current **Memory Palace Room**.

-## IV.
-Implementation Strategy & Next Steps
+## V. Implementation Strategy & Next Steps

 This architecture moves the project from a simple multi-agent system to a proto-AGI with distinct cognitive states (Wake/Sleep) and memory types.